Student Support and Wellbeing

 If you are concerned that a professional or carer has harmed a child, please contact Ruth Holmes – Local Authority Designated Officer (LADO) on 01226 772341.

-The Safeguarding Governor for the school is James Annetts.
+The Safeguarding TMB member for the school is James Annetts.

 Our wider safeguarding team: